From BR Bullpen

 An arm ailment cut short his mound career at age 31 in 1964.
 Leavitt Leo Daly closed out his 10-year major league run with a 60-64 record, appearing in 248 games, pitching 967 innings with a 4.03 ERA.
 Bud had spent 14 seasons in pro baseball, 1951 through 1964, and had done a lot of work in the minors, appearing in 216 games, winning 82 and losing 57 while pitching 1,206 innings and wound up with a 3.38 career ERA.

 When Bud and Pete Daley where batterymates in Kansas City, they were know as the only "Daley Double" in baseball.
 Bud moved to Lander, WY where he and his wife Dorothy, owned B&D Sprinklers, a lawn sprinkler company.
-As of this date (January 2009) they are retired in Riverton, WY.
+As of January 2009, they were retired in Riverton, WY.

 Notable Achievements